Wisdom Teeth Extractions Houston, Texas 77074

 To remove the wisdom tooth, we will open up the gum tissue over the tooth and take out any bone that is covering the tooth.
 We will separate the tissue connecting the tooth to the bone and then remove the tooth.
 Sometimes we will cut the tooth into smaller pieces to make it easier to remove.

 What To Expect After Surgery?

 After the tooth is removed, you may need stitches.
 Some stitches dissolve over time and some have to be removed after a few days.
-We will tell you whether your stitches need to be removed.
-A folded cotton gauze pad placed over the wound will help stop the bleeding.

 In most cases, the recovery period lasts only a few days.
 Take painkillers as prescribed by your dentist.
 The following tips will help speed your recovery.